larseggert/bcp45bis/draft-eggert-bcp45bis.md

 development and specification of Internet technology through the general discussion of topics for which no dedicated mailing lists exists.
-As this is the most general IETF mailing list, considerable latitude is allowed, but there are posts that are unsuitable for this mailing list.
+As this is the most general IETF mailing list, considerable latitude is allowed, but there are posts and topics that are unsuitable for this mailing list.

 This document obsoletes RFC3005.